|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One of the easiest ways to cook sweet potatoes is to bake them in the oven.
 There are so many different kinds you can use, including Japanese sweet potatoes!
 There's no need to wrap them individually in foil, either.
-The whole potatoes bake perfectly fine on a sheet of foil and this particular recipe is even more delicious.
+The whole potatoes bake perfectly fine laying on a piece of foil for a super easy side dish.

 Unlike white potatoes, sweet potatoes are firm and somewhat grainy.
 They're closer in texture to butternut squash or a turnip than a white potato, which is why they take a bit longer to cook.
 Also, their skins can be tough and lumpy.
-Make sure to give them a good scrubbing to make sure the skin is clean and crisps in the oven.
+Give them a good scrubbing to make sure the skin is clean and crisps in the oven.